-In rendering this opinion, we are advising you that the rights and obligations under the 2011 A and B Bonds and the Resolutions and their enforceability may be limited by bankruptcy, insolvency, reorganization, moratorium, arrangement, fraudulent conveyance, or other laws affecting creditors' rights or remedies and is subject to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law), to the exercise of judicial discretion in appropriate cases, and to limitations on legal remedies.
+In rendering this opinion, we are advising you that the rights and obligations under the 2012 A Bonds and the Resolutions and their enforceability may be limited by bankruptcy, insolvency, reorganization, moratorium, arrangement, fraudulent conveyance, or other laws affecting creditors' rights or remedies and is subject to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law), to the exercise of judicial discretion in appropriate cases, and to limitations on legal remedies.
 We express no opinion with respect to any indemnification, contribution, penalty, choice of law, choice of forum, waiver, or severability provisions contained in the documents described herein.

-We have examined specimens of the 2011 A and B Bonds and in our opinion the forms thereof and their execution are regular and proper.
+We have examined a specimen of the 2012 A Bonds and in our opinion the form thereof and its execution is regular and proper.